-Applicable to Standard The Council's discretion shall be limited to the following matters: d.
-Any activity (except within the Central City Residential Zone) No onsite car parking is required within the Central City, however, if car parking is provided any car parking and associated manoeuvre area shall be no greater that 50% of the GLFA of the buildings on the site.
-Matters specified in 7.4.3.27 - Car parking areas e.
-Any car park spaces provided, except residential activities.
+Applicable to Standard The Council 's discretion shall be limited to the following matters: d.
+Any activity (except within the Residential Central City Residential Zone) No on-site car parking is required within the Central City , however, if car parking is provided any car parking and associated manoeuvre area shall be no greater that 50% of the GLFA of the buildings on the site .
+Rule 7.4.3.27 - Car parking areas e.
+Any car parking spaces provided, except residential activities .
 Any car parking spaces provided shall have the minimum dimensions in Appendix 7.1, Table 7.4.
-Matters specified in 7.4.3.2 - Parking space dimensions f.
-Any activity (other than in respect of residential activities): i. where car parks are provided, or ii. containing buildings with GFA of more than 2,500m 2 .
+Rule 7.4.3.2 - Parking space dimensions f.
+Any activity (other than in respect of residential activities): i. where car parking spaces are provided, or ii. containing buildings with GFA of more than 2,500m2.
 The minimum number of mobility parking spaces in accordance with Appendix 7.1 shall be provided on the same site as the activity.
-Matters specified in 7.4.3.3 - Mobility parking spaces ---- -- -- --
+Rule 7.4.3.3 - Mobility parking spaces

-NOTE: For the avoidance of doubt there is no requirement to provide mobility parking spaces for residential activities within the Central City.
+NOTE: For the avoidance of doubt there is no requirement to provide $\underline{\text{mobility parking spaces}}$ for $\underline{\text{residential activities}}$ within the $\underline{\text{Central City}}$.